 In post-event reports published on the festival's official website each year between 2015 and 2020, the title has consistently been referred to as the "[All-Ireland] Club Challenge".
 Having looked back through the festival's social media posts, the title was first referred to in August 2018 as the "All-Ireland Challenge Hillwalking Club Champions".
 Since 2019, the festival organiser appears to have dropped the word 'Challenge' from the title when referring to it on social media.

 Based on the limited geographical scope of the festival's walks programme and participation catchment, we see little justification for giving formal recognition to the All-Ireland Hillwalking Club Champions title associated with the festival.
-We would, however, see enough justification to give it formal recognition if the title were renamed as either the "Club Challenge" (within the context of the festival itself) or the "East Munster Hillwalking Champions" (in its widest possible context).
-The latter title works as a possible template for other walking festivals in Ireland to introduce their own local / regional Sport Hillwalking competitions.
+Regardless of how the festival organiser views his club challenge, there may be enough justification to give it formal recognition if the title was consistently referred to as either the "Club Challenge" (within the context of the festival itself) or the "East Munster Hillwalking Champions" (in its widest possible context).
+The latter title could even work as a possible template for other walking festivals in Ireland to introduce their own local / regional Sport Hillwalking competitions.

-The annual 8-month-long "All-Ireland Hillwalking Clubs Championship" managed through the High Point Ireland project is a true All-Ireland Sport Hillwalking competition spread across all 32 counties and 125 upland areas in Ireland (including each of the 31 mountain ranges).
-All of Ireland's 209 mountain summits and 187 major geographical High Point locations are in play, each of which can be counted up to 4 times during the season.
-Plus, our competitors can gain valuable bonus points if they complete any of our 25 mountain challenges and 8 High Point challenges (all of which are entirely optional).
+The annual 4-month-long "All-Ireland Hillwalking Clubs Championship" managed through the High Point Ireland project is a true All-Ireland Sport Hillwalking competition spread across all 32 counties and 125 upland areas in Ireland (including each of the 31 mountain ranges).
+Participants can score points at 1,240 locations throughout Ireland.
+All of Ireland's 209 mountain summits and 180 of the 187 Major Geographical High Points are in play, as well as hundreds of the most notable hill summits, each of which can be counted up to 4 times during the season.
 Due to the fact that our competition is not a mass start event, we are not required to limit the number of participants, thereby giving ALL walking clubs in Ireland a fair and equal chance.

 In addition, the size of each team in our official All-Ireland Hillwalking Clubs Championship is limited to a maximum of 5 people, so the final placings won't be based on attendance numbers.
 Again, this gives EVERY walking club in Ireland a fair and equal chance.